Zeutschler/paceline/readme.md

 suppress any visual output and just return a simple Python-dictionary containing the performance measurement result.
 **paceline** has no external dependencies and should run on any platform (although not tested for all).

-In addition, the word ***"paceline"*** is hereby introduced as a nice abbreviation for "*simple performance testing*" or "*performance testing*" to the developer community.
+In addition, the word ***"paceline"*** is hereby introduced to the developer community as a nice abbreviation for simple "* performance testing*" or "*performance testing*".
 Especially for those who love performance optimization.
 So...
 > Have you already **pacelined** your code today?

 ## Features